Connecting industry, community and government

 For those who want to read through Chris Ferguson and John Kilburns’ paper, you can find it here.

-Hat tip to Aaron John from Grow Up Australia for getting this interview up on Youtube.
+Hat tip to Aaron from Grow Up Australia for getting this interview up on Youtube.